Orthotics and Prosthetics (ORPR)

 ORPR 491.
 Research I. 1.5 Unit.

 Introduces the scientific method in health science research.
-Focuses on the major steps of the research process: problem identification, literature review, conceptual framework, identification of variables, statement of hypothesis, experimental design, and analysis and presentation of data.
+Focuses on problem identification, literature review, conceptual framework, identification of variables, statement of hypothesis, experimental design, and analysis and presentation of data.
 Includes critical evaluation of research literature.
-Applies the research process to problems in related specific allied health fields.
-Develops a research proposal.
-Pilot-tests a research proposal.
-Tests procedures and data forms.
-Implements the research proposal in a practice setting.
+Applies the research process to problems in allied health fields, development of a research proposal, pilot testing, testing and data forms, and research implementation in a practice setting.

 ORPR 505.
 Current Issues in Orthotics and Prosthetics.
 3 Units.